NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_parallel.md

       22.183 ms (35 allocations: 1.61 KiB)

+!!! note
-**NOTE:** We can see from the timing results this is not the best way to distribute the work since the `integrator` function has much more computational work than the `accumulator` function.
+    We can see from the timing results this is not the best way to distribute the work since the `integrator` function has much more computational work than the `accumulator` function.

 ## Distributed Computing with Distributed.jl